wwarthen/RomWBW/Source/Doc/UserGuide.md

 media you have installed.
 But, they will all have the same general format as the example above.

-Once your your system has working disk devices, you can boot an operating system and the operating system will have access to the media.
-At the boot loader prompt, select either either CP/M 2.2 or Z-System to boot from ROM.
+Once your your system has working disk devices, they will be accessible from any operating system you choose to run.
+Disk storage is available whether you boot your OS from ROM or from the disk media itself.

+Refering back to the Boot Loader section on "Launching from ROM", you could start CP/M 2.2 using the 'C' command.
 As the operating system starts up, you should see a list of drive letters assigned to the disk media you have installed.
 Here is an example of this:

 ```
 Configuring Drives...